-24% 31% 30% 73 %
+23% 31% 28% 17%

 Dummy Exploit Payload Links

 Dummy category is code execution proof of concept without actual damage to the system.
 Known and signed exploits of commonly used software that leads to code execution because of vulnerabilities discovered.
 Common attacks delivered to clients like: Data extraction attacks or Stagers downloading the real malware.
 A malicious website is a site that attempts to install malware onto your device.

+11% 17% 10%

+Worm Ransomware Malware

+Software using Common techniques in order to spread itself inside a Windows based network.
+Software encrypting user files and denies access until ransom is paid.
+Malware, is any software used to disrupt computer operations, gather sensitive information, gain access to private computer systems, or display unwanted advertising.

-A very important detail that can be observed in the Assessment Result shown above is that the penetration of files containing malicious Links was of 73%.
-These "links" can take the users to "malicious websites" where malware can be downloaded on your devices.
-This Medium risk factor indicates that your organization is very vulnerable via e-mail to these type of attacks.
+A very important detail that can be observed in the Assessment Result shown above is that the highest percentage penetration for the email vector this month comes from exploits at 31%.
+These exploits are present in outdated versions of Microsoft Office and present in Windows itself.
+This Medium risk factor indicates that your organization is very vulnerable via e-mail to these types of attacks.
+Exploits vector can be mitigated by keeping all the software up to date with the latest hotfixes.